mattbalza/Alabase/_posts/2015-02-27-code-highlighting-post.md

 [^1]: <http://en.wikipedia.org/wiki/Frequentist_inference>

-You might have read articles about the perils of [peeking while running A/B tests](http://www.evanmiller.org/how-not-to-run-an-ab-test.html), but instead of indulging into difficult statistical issues, here we seek to give you practical advice for how to **get your A/B tests right**.
+You might have already read articles about the perils of [peeking while running A/B tests](http://www.evanmiller.org/how-not-to-run-an-ab-test.html), but instead of indulging into difficult statistical issues, here we seek to give you practical advice for how to **get your A/B tests right**.

 In this first post, we deal with the two-variant case and depict two statistically sound ways to go.
 The approach extends naturally to testing multiple variants at once, but we postpone that discussion to a later post.